-Except Iraq, Libya and Yemen all League of Arab States countries have ratified the Paris Agreement, while Iraq, Libya and Yemen have signed but not yet ratified the Agreement.
-Apart from Comoros, all member states have defined renewable energy targets either as part of their (Intended) Nationally Determined Contributions, or through national energy strategies or plans.
-According to RCREEE (2020), the installed renewable energy capacity in the Arab region is projected to reach about 180 GW by 2030.
-Several countries, including Algeria, Morocco, Saudi Arabia,
+Except Iraq, Libya and Yemen all League of Arab States countries have ratified the Paris Agreement, while Iraq, Libya and Yemen have signed but not yet ratified the Agreement.63 Apart from Comoros, all member states have defined renewable energy targets either as part of their (Intended) Nationally Determined

-Tunisia and United Arab Emirates, have announced the instalment of variable renewable energy plants at Gigawatt-scale.
+Contributions, or through national energy strategies or plans.
+According to RCREEE (2020), the installed renewable energy capacity in the Arab region is projected to reach about 180 GW by 2030.64 Several countries, including Algeria, Morocco, Saudi Arabia, Tunisia and United Arab Emirates, have announced the instalment of variable renewable energy plants at Gigawatt-scale.

 Algeria, Egypt, Jordan, Kuwait, Morocco, Oman, Saudi Arabia, Tunisia, and the United Arab Emirates are either currently preparing for the development, are developing or have already developed national strategies or roadmaps for (green) hydrogen.
+The United Arab Emirates, developed and launched its National Hydrogen Strategy on July , 2023.

 Currently, hydrogen is already being produced and utilised across several Arab countries.
 This is mainly related to demands in oil refining, petrochemicals and steel industries.
-More than 90 % of the hydrogen produced in region is grey hydrogen, i.e., generated from natural gas with respective adverse effects on climate change.
-Several Arab States that are however actively pursuing and/or planning new green hydrogen projects.
-These include Algeria (50 MW), Bahrain (4 MW), Djibouti (10 GW), Egypt (100 MW), Mauritania

-(30 GW), Morocco (2 GW), Oman, (1 million tonnes of green hydrogen per year by 2030), Saudi Arabia (4 GW), United Arab Emirates (200 MW).
+More than 90 % of the hydrogen produced in region is grey hydrogen, i.e., generated from natural gas with respective adverse effects on climate change.65 Several Arab States that are however actively pursuing and/or planning new green hydrogen projects.
+These include Algeria (50 MW), Bahrain (4 MW), Djibouti (10 GW), Egypt (23 MOUs have been signed with major international developers with total RE capacities reaching 100 GW.
+During COP27 Activities, 9 partnership agreements with a capacity of 100 MW have been signed with qualified international developers), Mauritania (30 GW), Morocco (2 GW), Oman, (1 million tonnes of green hydrogen per year by 2030), Saudi Arabia (4 GW), United Arab Emirates (1.4 MT p.a. of low carbon hydrogen by 2031).
 These plans range from first political announcements to signing of MoU or the launch of tendering processes.